bowenh94/constraint_prog_puzzle_solution/README.md

 # constraint_prog_puzzle_solution
-  File     : proj2.pl
-  Author   : Bowen Huang
-  Origin   : Fri Oct 13 13:09 2017
-  Purpose  : Provide puzzle solution program to solve 2*2, 3*3 and 4*4
-             math puzzles.
-  Reference: proj2_test.pl by Peter Schachte 2014 for test case used
-             in this project.
-             clpfd by Markus Triska for constraint programming in Prolog

   Provide puzzle_solution function to solve math puzzles.
 Given puzzle is a matrix with headings rows and columns contains constraints for our filling range.
 In our program, provide methods to satisfy following